robbert-vdh/nih-plug/README.md

 ## Current status

-It actually mostly work!
+It actually works!
 There's still lots of small things to implement, but the core functionality and including basic GUI support are there.
-That is, when using Linux.
-Currently the event loop has not yet been implemented for Windows and macOS.
+Currently the event loop has not yet been implemented for macOS, and the Windows version should work great but it has only been tested under Wine.

 ## Building